jaygmx/docs/content/en/docs/Linux/GNU/coreutils.md

 ‘`literal`’
 Output strings as-is; this is the same as the `--literal` (`-N`) option.

-‘`shell`’
+‘`ash`’
 Quote strings for the shell if they contain shell metacharacters or would cause ambiguous output.
 The quoting is suitable for POSIX-compatible shells like `bash`, but it does not always work for incompatible shells like `csh`.

-‘`shell-always`’
+‘`ash-always`’
 Quote strings for the shell, even if they would normally not require quoting.

-‘`shell-escape`’
+‘`ash-escape`’
-Like ‘`shell`’, but also quoting non-printable characters using the POSIX proposed ‘`$''`’ syntax suitable for most shells.
+Like ‘`ash`’, but also quoting non-printable characters using the POSIX proposed ‘`$''`’ syntax suitable for most shells.

-‘`shell-escape-always`’
+‘`ash-escape-always`’
-Like ‘`shell-escape`’, but quote strings even if they would normally not require quoting.
+Like ‘`ash-escape`’, but quote strings even if they would normally not require quoting.

 ‘`c`’